MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 ## Writing a responsive image component in Twig

-While the functional core is done in PHP, the template can be written in Twig.
+While the functional core of the component is done in PHP, the template can be written in Twig.
 In addition to passing the required parameters to the PHP method, the Twig component will accept some additional optional parameters that make it as reusable as possible:

 - The `sizes` attribute that allows the browser to chose a size.
 - Additional HTML attributes like `title`, `alt`, `loading` and `class`.